What Mediators Can Learn from an AI Pre-Mediation Report

 • Rigidity points: Areas where flexibility may be difficult.

-• Possible flexibility: Signals of openness or compromise.
+• Possible flexibility: Signals that may suggest openness to discussion.

 With this information, mediators can plan the opening of the session more carefully.
 They can decide where to slow down, where to ask clarifying questions, and where to avoid early escalation.